Inheritance in Java

 }

-Overriding in Java Inheritace
+Overriding in Java Inheritance

 Base class method is redefined in the derived class.